FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 Selection control structures enable conditional execution based on Boolean expressions, using relational operators (`==`, `>`, `<`, `>=`, `<=`) and logical operators (`AND`, `OR`, `NOT`).
 They include `if`, `else`, `elseif`, and `switch`.

-**Explanation**: These structures perform logical tests to decide which code block executes.
+These structures perform logical tests to decide which code block executes.
 They are essential for dynamic applications, such as user authentication or role-based access.

 ### If

-**Explanation**: The `if` statement evaluates a Boolean expression.
+The `if` statement evaluates a Boolean expression.
 If true, it executes the associated statement or block; if false, it skips it.
 Multiple statements are grouped in curly braces `{}` or alternative syntax (`:` and `endif`).

 **Example**: Display "a is bigger than b" if `$a` is greater than `$b`.

-**CODES**:
 ```php
 <?php
 $a = 10;